barchart/marketdata-api-js/docs/content/quick_start.md

 ### Web Browsers

-A single-page HTML application allows the user to select symbols they are interested in and observe changes.
+A single-page HTML application allows users to enter symbols, subscribe to Level I data, unsubscribe, and observe data changes on screen.

 You can find the source code in the */example/browser* folder.
-It is also hosted here:
+The application is also hosted here:

 https://examples.aws.barchart.com/marketdata-api-js/example.html

 ### Node.js

-A simple Node.js script connects to the backend, subscribes to Level I data for one or more symbols, and prints price changes to the console.
+A simple Node.js script connects to the backend, subscribes to Level I data, and prints price changes to the console.
 You can find the source code in the */example/node* folder.

 To run the script, make sure required dependencies are installed: